Jobless claims data calms jitters over U.S. labour market

 "Seasonal hiring occurred a little bit earlier.
 The construction sector, for example, was so strong.
 This claims data supports that as well."

-Jobless claims are now back at the lower end of their range for this year, suggesting the labour market recovery remains on track.
+Jobless claims are now back at the lower end of their range for this year, suggesting the labor market recovery remains on track.

-The report handed U.S. stocks their fourth straight day of gains, with the Dow Jones industrial average .DJI and the Standard & Poor's 500 index .SPX scaling fresh all-time highs.
+Stocks on Wall Street rose on the report, with the Dow Jones industrial average .DJI and the Standard & Poor's 500 index .SPX hitting fresh all-time intraday highs.

-The dollar hit a new four-year high against the Japanese yen, while U.S. Treasury debt prices rose modestly.
+The dollar eased off a four-year high against the yen, while U.S. Treasury debt prices pushed higher.

 EASTER, SPRING BREAKS HEADACHE